 Some scholars in Writing Center work, most notably Michael Pemberton (2003), suggest that writing centers might focus on what they know best (old media) and leave new media to someone else.
 But having a Writing Center that works rhetorically with new media texts is important for the campus community and especially important in helping sustain the new media curriculum in Ball State's writing program.
 As an added plus, the transformation of the Writing Center from a place that worked only in pencil and paper, only on traditional "papers," to a Center that works on-screen and online allowed it to further integrate itself into the ecology of writing at Ball State.
-Whereas the Writing Center was once a bit distant from the writing program-the Writing Center director was not on the Writing Committee, the Writing Center did not get technology upgrades along with the writing classrooms-the Writing Center is now richly connected to the writing program.
+Whereas the Writing Center was once a bit distant from the writing program-the Writing Center director was not on the Writing Committee, the Writing Center is now richly connected to the writing program.
 Its connections to the writing program mission are now more apparent to all parties, which gives the Writing Center a better position to work from for its continual evolution.